sunmeplz/artipie-http/README.md

 }
 ```

-Response is reactive object whith single method `send`.
+Response is reactive object with single method `send`.
 This method is called by
 server implementation, server provides connection implementation as `send` parameter
 which can accept response data: the server asks response to send itself to connection.